Will there be a Blue Moon this year? And what is a Blue Moon, exactly? Read all about Blue Moons!

 When Is the Next Blue Moon?

-As of this writing, the next Blue Moon according to either definition will occur on August 22, 2021, as described in detail above.
+As of this writing, the next Blue Moon according to either definition will occur on August 30, 2023.
+That’s right: we won’t have any Blue Moons in 2022!

 How Often Does a Blue Moon Occur?